Improving Variational Counterdiabatic Driving with Weighted Actions and Computer Algebra: General framework

 Our computer algebra algorithm for general spin-$1/2$ systems can compute $Q_{\mu\nu}^{(\mathcal{P})}(\lambda)$ and $r_{\mu}^{(\mathcal{P})}(\lambda)$ in $O(N^{K})$ time, as shown in Appendix~\ref{subsec:apdx_algorithm-general}.
 This computation time is analyzed under the following four assumptions.
 First, $H(\lambda)$ and $A_{1},\dots,A_{M}$ are $k$-local operators with $k$ small and independent of $N$.
 Second, the Hamiltonian consists of $O(N)$ terms.
 Third, the driving operators $\{A_{\mu}\}$ satisfy either one of the following conditions: (i) the number of driving operators is $M = O(N)$, and each $A_{\mu}$ consists of $O(N^{0})$ terms; (ii) the number of driving operators is $M = O(N^{0})$, and each $A_{\mu}$ consists of $O(N)$ terms.
 In either case, the driving operators $\{A_{\mu}\}$ have $O(N)$ terms in total.
 Fourth, these $O(N)$ terms of $\{A_{\mu}\}$ are evenly distributed over $O(N)$ spins so that each spin is acted on only by $O(N^{0})$ terms.
 These four assumptions are satisfied by most physically natural setups, such as local control of the Ising and Heisenberg models on a regular lattice of any dimension.
 Under these assumptions, the computational time scales as $O(N^{K})$, where we neglect a multiplicative factor that mildly depends on $K$ because we will focus on a small $K$ such as $K\leq5$ below.
 Due to this polynomial scaling, our algorithm can treat from tens to hundreds of spins (see Sec.~\ref{subsec:numerical_setup} for an example of the computational time).

 This $O(N^{K})$-time algebraic computation is followed by a standard numerical method to solve the linear equation in Eq.~\eqref{eq:linear_equation-general}.
 This step takes $O(M^3)$ time if we use exact methods, such as the Householder QR factorization~\cite{Trefethen1997NumericalLinear}.
 Alternatively, iterative (approximate) methods, such as the conjugate gradient method, can solve Eq.~\eqref{eq:linear_equation-general} in $O(R M^2)$ time, where $R$ is the number of iterations required for convergence within a specified tolerance~\cite{Trefethen1997NumericalLinear}.
+Either way, the $M\times M$ matrix $Q_{\mu\nu}^{(\mathcal{P})}(\lambda)$ is efficiently handled in polynomial time of $N$ since $M$ is of $O(N)$ or less.

 So far, we have considered the calculation for a single value of $\lambda$.
 To calculate the driving coefficients for the entire range of $\lambda$, we can, of course, repeat the calculation independently for many values of $\lambda$.
 However, we can perform the calculation more efficiently if the Hamiltonian has the form